mozilla-iam/mozilla-iam/docs/deratcheting-user-flows.md

             * `user_id` sent to the RP is `github|123456`

 ### User logs in with third IdP that they've used before and the other two are not linked

+This case will be most common for existing users of the Mozilla IAM system logging in just after these new deratcheting rules become active.
+Most users will have multiple pre-existing Auth0 profiles from different IdPs and they will trigger this flow the first time they login *after* the new deratcheting rules are active.
+This case will only ever happen once for any given user.

 * Firefox Accounts returns profile of user to Auth0
     * `email=fulan@example.com`